davidebreso/gem-dev/desktop/readme.txt

 GEM/3 Desktop: Open Watcom version (Release 3.2.5)
 ===============================================================================

-  This is a GEM desktop, based on Digital Research's GEM Desktop 3.0.
-Features that have been added include:
+  This is a GEM desktop, based on John Elliott's GEM Desktop 3.2.4 downloadable from <http://www.seasip.info/Gem/desktops.html>.
+Features that have been added to the original Digital Research's GEM Desktop 3.0 include:

+* Auto-arrange of icons to match the window size
 * Four windows and desktop icons (like GEM/1)
 * ViewMAX look and feel
 * 'Show contents' function (from ViewMAX)

-  There are four APPs in this package:
+  There are two APPs in this package:

 DESKTOP.APP  - small model, for single-tasking GEM.
 DESKTOPL.APP - large model, for single-tasking GEM.
-DESKSM.APP   - small model, for GEM/XM.
-DESKLM.APP   - large model, for GEM/XM.

-Release 3.2.5 Changes (most recent at the top)
+Release 3.2.5 Changes (most recent at the top) -- Davide Bresolin
 ===============================================================================

 * Format disk disabled since it is not working.